water-health-opportunity-lab/pfas-mcl-RIA/README.md

 ## 📌 Project Status

-This project is in active development under the REACH Center pilot grant.
+This project is in active development under a GWU RIA pilot grant.